Go to main navigation Navigation menu Skip navigation Home page Search

 • How do changes in social and economic inequality influence power dynamics that individuals might feel and seek to address?

-Our call is open to ideas related to social, environmental, and organizational justice and ethics.
-This call is intentionally broad, allowing researchers from different domains, backgrounds and methods to exchange perspectives and develop new and important insights to help address issues and developments we are grappling with as a society.
-We invite contributions with different empirical approaches (qualitative, quantitative, experimental).
+Our call is open to various ideas related to social, environmental, and organizational justice and ethics.
+This call is intentionally broad, allowing researchers from different domains, backgrounds and methods to exchange perspectives and develop new and important insights to help address issues and developments we are grappling with broadly as a society.
+We invite contributions with different empirical approaches (qualitative, quantitative, experimental) and across multiple disciplines (psychology, sociology, business etc.).
 Theoretical papers are also welcome if they make a novel contribution that helps develop ideas related to justice, fairness, and behavioral ethics more broadly.

 The workshop will be limited to a small group of active scholars and provide a dynamic setting for discussion, feedback, development of new research ideas, and building collaborative relationships.
 We consider early- stage papers as well as fully developed manuscripts.
 The most important requirement is a willingness to share ideas and learn from one another.